 While Google Maps labels this the Bark Shed Trail, both the state forest map and a sign at the trailhead indicate that this is the Ketchum Run Trail.

 Looking for other places to visit in the area?
-Check out Dry Run Falls, Dutchman Falls, Jacoby Falls, the Eagles Mere Museum, and the Eagles Mere Air and Auto Museums.
+Check out the Cold Run Trail, Dutchman Falls, Jacoby Falls, the Eagles Mere Museum, and the Eagles Mere Air and Auto Museums.
 You can also check out our top things to do in Worlds End State Park.

 [Click here for information about how to use the coordinates in this article to find your destination.]